UNCG-DAISY/WashoverML/README.md

 # Washover ML
-Classifier for detecting washover in NOAA Emergency Response Imagery.
+Classifier for detecting washover in NOAA [Emergency Response Imagery](https://storms.ngs.noaa.gov/).

 ![Washover](https://github.com/UNCG-DAISY/WashoverML/blob/master/image.png)

-### Directory Structure:
+### Project Structure:

-This project directory structure should look like the diagram below.
-The scripts in `src` are all included here, but a user must grab the model weights from the above below and also the data from the links below (data and moela re excluded via the `.gitignore`):
+ The notebooks in `src` are all included in this repository, but the data and model are excluded via the `.gitignore`.
+Therefore the user must:
+1. download the model weights from link below
+2. download the appropriate imagery from the links below
+3. sort the imagery into the correct directories.

+The project directory structure should look like this:

 ```{sh}
           ../WashoverML